Arizona G&T Cooperatives is a not-for-profit utility, owned by our Member cooperatives.

 - We saved $240,000 by installing new technology upgrades in-house rather than depending on the manufacturer.
 Upgrades to our supervisory control and data acquisition (SCADA) and emergency management system (EMS) made the systems run faster and more efficiently.
 The project earned the admiration of Ryan Lacy of GE Power Software Solutions, who said, “The collaboration between GE and Arizona G&T Cooperatives resulted in the fastest and most comprehensive implementation of a SCADA/EMS upgrade in our experience.
 This project sets the bar for future partnerships.”

 - We continue to add new customers, which benefits all Members and customers.
-2018 was our first full year of serving Metropolitan Water District of Southern California, a public power district with 19 million customers.
-MWD is our newest Class D Member.
-This provided new revenue to drive down our scheduling and trading fees.
+New customers provide new revenue to drive down our scheduling and trading fees.

 - We’re expanding our transmission footprint, increasing reliability and positioning AzGT and our Members and customers for future growth.